mcmurray0125/todo-list/README.md

 https://supersimple.dev/courses/javascript-beginner-course-20201
 </p>

-Need to add add-todo-bar inside container.
-Need to place add-todo-bar to the right of sidebar and ontop of todolist.
+Need to add items to sidebar.

+When editing a todo, the background color of that row should be grey to signify that it is being focused on.

+Need to fix the spacing on todo list items when resizing the window.
+Figure out flex properties, margin, and padding...